KansasCityWomeninTechnology/jewelbots/README.md

     * is a different color
     * is in a different position
     * stays on for a longer time
-2. Once you think your program is correct, click the checkmark button to check the syntax.
-3. Save your program as **jewelbots_yourname**
+2. Save your program as **jewelbots_yourname**
-4. Follow the steps for uploading and running your code.
+3. Follow the steps for uploading and running your code.
 Did it do what you expected?
-5. Use the documentation for [LED Animations](https://jewelbots.com/pages/support) or the [Buzzer](https://jewelbots.com/pages/support) to modify the program again.
+4. Use the documentation for [LED Animations](https://jewelbots.com/pages/support#led-animations-1) or the [Buzzer](https://jewelbots.com/pages/support#buzzer) to modify the program again.
 Program the Jewelbot to do **at least 3 different things** inside the curly brackets of the **loop** function.
-6. Save, upload, and run your new program.
+5. Save, upload, and run your new program.
 If it doesn't work, see if you can figure out why.
 Once you get it working, show it to us!

 ## Counting down to cupcake time